trondkr/downscaleA20/README.md

  2. In our case, CLDTOT came in a separate file which then had to be merged with the other atmospheric variables:
     => cdo merge CLDTOT.cam2.hmlvl.2006-2100.nc atm.cam2.hmlvl.2006-2100.nc NORESM_ATM.cam2.hmlvl.2006-2100.nc

- 3. Create the detrended climatology from hindcast timeseries (ERA dataset):
+ 3. Create the detrended climatology from hindcast timeseries (ERA dataset, https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era-interim):
     => createClimatologyERA.sh
  4. Create the detrended climatology and remove from teh timeseries to create residuals/deltas:
     => createDeltasNorESM-atm.sh